victor78/api/_posts/2012-12-27-score-object.md

 :

 **`tags`**
-: The tags of the score
+: The comma separated list of tags

 **`license`**
 : The license of the score